RogueLikeJavaENS/RogueLike/TUTORIAL.md

 ## Map
 ![Map](https://user-images.githubusercontent.com/57185748/115144962-aa013b00-a04f-11eb-8e2e-3c7c51660b85.png)<br>
-By openning the map, you can see
+By openning the map, you can see all rooms of the current dungeon's floor.

 ## Inventory
 The inventory isn't use in this version... please follow us to see the progress.